 We support and base our policies on the principles outlined in the Universal Declaration of Human Rights (UDHR), the UN Global Compact (UNGC), the OECD Guidelines for Multinational Enterprises and the International Labor Organization’s (ILO) Core Conventions.

 Our COVC also sets out our basic expectations for environmental standards to all Tier 1 vendors and suppliers with whom Gap Inc. conducts business.
 We expect all facilities to comply with relevant environmental laws and regulations, manage their energy use and water impacts, and complete the Higg Index Facility Environment Module annually.

 Our global COBC serves as our ethical compass for the commitment to high standards that we make to our stakeholders, customers and one another.

 There are several key aspects of how we implement our COBC:

 We are diligent about addressing corruption risks, particularly in developing countries with limited rule of law.
-We have a company-wide program for monitoring, enforcing and addressing any issues related to our Anti-Corruption / Anti-Bribery Policy, which combines elements from our COBC with anti-bribery requirements under the U.S. Foreign Corrupt Practices Act (FCPA) and other similar laws.
+We have a company-wide program for monitoring, enforcing and addressing any issues related to our Anti-Corruption / Anti-Bribery Policy (page 11 of our COBC), which combines elements from our COBC with anti-bribery requirements under the U.S. Foreign Corrupt Practices Act (FCPA) and other similar laws.
 The policy and related training programs help employees recognize and avoid corrupt business practices in all aspects of Gap Inc.’s business.